davidvandebunte/davidvandebunte.gitlab.io/content/post/share-notes.md

 A special case of the benefits of publishing for correction is the free computing resources you get from e.g. GitLab.
 If you're willing to commit to a particular CI/CD system (like GitLab) every commit you publish will get computer feedback.
+On the other hand, these free CI/CD machines are usually small (e.g. 2 GB of RAM and 1 CPU).
+In practice, you often have to provide or buy your computing resources for faster feedback.

 It's more rare, but if you have a large amount of data you can sometimes get more space for it if you're willing to make it public.
 In GitLab you can store job artifacts for [30 days][aei] (not